 Memorandum in Opposition - A.7285/S.4956

-essay writing my teacher There are no compelling public policy reasons for extension of prevailing wage to street opening projects.
+essay covers There are no compelling public policy reasons for extension of prevailing wage to street opening projects.
 There is no allegation that any employees involved in these projects are not appropriately compensated.
 These projects also fail to meet the conditions for prevailing wage to apply, in that there is no state, municipality or public agency which is a party to the contract and it does not involve a public works project paid for with state or local funds.